-Rails and QuickBooks integration - Part 3
+Rails and QuickBooks Integration - Part 3

 Make sure you read part 1 and part 2 of this series if you haven't already.